Skip to content

 If you’ve used the above configuration, you’ll be automatically authenticated with OAuth.

 Now that we have MCP set up, let’s use Seer to automatically analyze and fix our course search problem.
-We can see in the configuration the available tool calls we can utilize in Cursor’s chat window.

 1. Query Sentry Issues via MCP